Mark-Assessment/r-troaca-bmi-M2-2/README.md

 ![What is BMI section](https://github.com/RazvanTr10/BMI-zing/blob/main/assets/images/what-is-bmi.png?raw=true)

 - The home page also contains the BMI calculator right after the What is BMI section.
 It gives the user the option to switch between measuring units, either Metric or Imperial.
 The calculator has 2 input fields, one for weight(either in kg or lbs) and one for height(cm or inches).
 Next to the "Calculate BMI" button, the result of the user's input will appear.
+The BMI calculator form has a function that makes the shadow of the form have a smooth motion to the left and right.

 ![BMI calculator](https://github.com/RazvanTr10/BMI-zing/blob/main/assets/images/bmi-calculator.png?raw=true)